acdh-oeaw/generic-de-web-app/_posts/2016-08-16-part-7-index-based-search.md

 # Link index with documents

-Of course our index is just a list of all person names mentioned in the listPers.xml.
+Of course our index is just a list of all person names mentioned in the listperson.xml.
 And since there is no connection between this list of persons and our XML/TEI documents from which this list is actually derived, it is a rather useless list.
 So let’s change this.

 We want to implement the following procedure.
 A user should be enabled to click on any name on this list to get some see a list of all documents in which this person was mentioned (i.e. tagged).
 Therefore we need a function which takes as a parameter the the xml:id of the person of interest to query all documents for matches.
 And we need some html page which will receive the xml:id, passes it to this function and then lists all potential hits.
 We will start with the latter.